Eldred Norman

 Eldred De Bracton Norman (9 January 1914 – 28 June 1971) was an Australian inventor and racing-car driver.

 Norman was born in Adelaide, South Australia, the second of six children to Australian-born parents William Ashley Norman (a solicitor) and his wife Alma Janet née Matthews.
 He attended Scotch College, Adelaide.
 On 15 May 1941 Norman married Nancy Cato, then a 24-year-old journalist.

+He was a manufacturer of sliding vane superchargers.
+The initial base model, the Type 65 was a bolt on performance component designed for the Holden Grey motor and remains a sought-after item among early Holden collectors.

+Norman built and modified cars.
+He contested the Australian Grand Prix several times; he was leading the 1951 Australian Grand Prix when his twin-engined V8 Ford suffered mechanical failure.
+He finished fourth in the 1954 Australian Grand Prix driving a supercharged Triumph TR2 sports car.
+He drove his self-built Eclipse Zephyr to eighth place in the 1955 Australian Grand Prix.